City Unscripted

 The coffee shops clustered around Centraal Station are basically designed to separate tourists from their money as efficiently as possible.
 Terrible quality, inflated prices, and an atmosphere that screams "we don't give a damn about you."

-I recommend you explore hidden gems Amsterdam for alternatives if these spots don't do it for you.
+I recommend you explore hidden gems in Amsterdam for alternatives if these spots don't do it for you.

-Hidden Gems: The Amsterdam Locals Actually Enjoy
+Hidden Gems: The Amsterdam Locals Enjoy

 I have a tip, but I reckon you already know: The best things to do in Amsterdam happen in places that don't make it onto most tourist radars.
 These are the spots where I go when I want to remember why I chose to stay here.

-Beyond the Checklist
+Go Beyond the Amsterdam Checklist

 Must see Amsterdam with a local